spacetelescope/jdaviz/docs/imviz/import_data.rst

 ------------------------------

-If you have a catalog file supported by `astropy.table.Table`, you can load the catalog into Imviz.
-Markers are different than Imviz :ref:`spatial regions <spatial-regions>` as they are only meant to mark catalog positions.
+If you have a catalog file supported by `astropy.table.Table`, you can load the catalog into Imviz and add markers to Imviz viewers to show positions from the catalog.
+These markers are different than Imviz :ref:`spatial regions <spatial-regions>` as they are only meant to mark catalog positions.
 Loading markers can be done with the following commands::